bravoalpha79/MothRadar/README.md

 [![Build Status](https://travis-ci.org/bravoalpha79/MothRadar.svg?branch=master)](https://travis-ci.org/bravoalpha79/MothRadar)

 MothRadar is a ticket tracker app for a fictional application called UnicornAttractor.
-MothRadar enables the users of the UnicornAttractor to raise tickets on issues encounterd during the app use, to browse through existing tickets, and to comment on them.
+MothRadar enables the users of the UnicornAttractor to raise tickets on issues encountered during the app use, to browse through existing tickets, and to comment on them.
 It also provides the users with the ability to upvote existing tickets, thus helping the UnicornAttractor app owner to prioritise fixes among existing bugs.

 _"MothRadar never loses track of any bug that enters its scope."_

 ## UX

-MothRadar is inteded primarily for the users of the UnicornAttractor app.
+MothRadar is intended primarily for the users of the UnicornAttractor app.
 It also aims to facilitate the owner's maintenance work on the app by providing user feedback in the form of tickets, comments and upvotes.

 Visitors (unregistered users and users not logged-in) have only the option to browse, search and filter existing tickets and view individual ticket details (read-only access).